Courtney Sina Meredith

-Courtney Sina Meredith (born 1986) is a poet, playwright, and short story author from New Zealand.
+Courtney Sina Meredith (born 1986) is a New Zealand poet, playwright, short story author, and for-purpose leader.
+She has held executive director roles at organisations such as Tautai Pacific Arts Trust, RainbowYOUTH, and the Publishers Association of New Zealand.

 Background

 Born in 1986, Meredith grew up in Glen Innes and is of Samoan, Cook Island and Irish descent.
 She attended Ponsonby Primary School, Ponsonby Intermediate School, and Western Springs College, her mother Kim Meredith is also a poet.
 Meredith studied English and Political Studies at the University of Auckland.

 Career

 Meredith's writing is often political, dealing with issues such as poverty, conflict, sexism and racism, and draws on her roots in the Samoan diaspora of Auckland.

 Meredith's play Rushing Dolls, was published in 2012 in the collection Urbanesia: Four Pasifika Plays.
 She has also published Brown Girls in Bright Red Lipstick, a book of poetry, and Tail of the Taniwha, a collection of short stories and poetry.
 Her work has been translated into Italian, German, Dutch, French, Spanish and Bahasa Indonesia.

 Work by Meredith has also been published in literary journals including Poetry New Zealand, What's Poetry? and Ika.

 Meredith has spoken at a number of book festivals including the Frankfurt Book Fair, the Mexico City Poetry Festival, and Edinburgh International Book Festival.

 Her children and young persons book The Adventures of Tupaia co-authored with Mat Tait came out in 2019 and is about Tupaia, a navigator from Tahiti, who sailed to New Zealand with Captain Cook on board the Endeavour.
-In 2021 the poetry book by Merideth Burst Kisses on the Actual Wind was published by Beatnik Publishing.
+In 2021 the poetry book by Meredith Burst Kisses on the Actual Wind was published by Beatnik Publishing.

-She is director of the Tautai Pacific Arts Trust in 2022 which is a leading Pacific arts organisation based on Karangahape Road in Auckland.
+She was the director of the Tautai Pacific Arts Trust in 2022, which is a leading Pacific arts organisation based on Karangahape Road in Auckland.
 She has also lectured, been a contributing editor for Paperboy, worked at the Auckland Council in Arts and Culture and Festival and Community Events teams, and partnerships manager at Manukau Institute of Technology.